MathyouMB/website/src/content/articles/how-students-can-get-development-experience-without-a-job.md

 <!-- ![rat-at-career-fair](/images/articles/2024/cracking-career-fairs/cover.png) -->

-In today's crowded tech job market, all student job postings will have applicants who already have hands-on experience.
+In today's crowded tech job market, all internships have applicants who already have hands-on experience.

 Meaning, if your resume doesn’t showcase real-world development experience, **it’s unlikely you’ll be considered.**